voxeet/comms-app-react-native-videocall/README.md

 yarn workspace comms-app-react-native-videoconference android
 ```

+## Features

+The major features of this example app.

+* Allow participants to scan a QR code or enter an authentication token from Dolby.io Dashboard to login
+* Logout from the video calling app
+* Create/Join/Re-join/Leave a video conference call
+* Share a meeting link
+* Mute the mic
+* Mute all remote participants
+* Turn on/off the camera
+* Switch between the cameras
+* Show participants list and count
+* Show who is speaking
+* Show the video grid with 6 active speakers (if participants count <= 6)
+* Replace the least active speaker with a new active speaker, when the new active speaker turns on the camera or speaks without a camera
+* The participant who creates the meeting can record the meeting
+* Participants joining the meeting cannot start a recording
+* Meeting recordings can be accessed from the Dolby.io Dashboard

+## Known Issues

+The known issues of this example app can be found [here](KNOWN-ISSUES.md).

 ## License

 The Dolby.io Communications Sample for React Native and its repository are licensed under the MIT License.